-Figure 7 shows the development of the economic freedom index in Malaysia and Indonesia, which are still far behind compared to Singapore.
-The Heritage Foundation (2021) puts Singapore in the first position as the country with the highest level of economic freedom in the world in 2021.
-During 2014-2021, Figure 7 also reports that the average economic freedom in Indonesia is 63.4 points.
-Following Singapore, the average index of economic freedom in Malaysia is quite high (72.9 points).
-Another detail explains that with the label of economic freedom as the most dominant at the

-Asian level, Singapore affirms that there are guarantees that are conducive to financial, investment, trade, monetary, labor, business, fiscal, health, public spending, tax burden, government integrity, judicial effectiveness, and property rights.
+Figure 7 shows the development of the economic freedom index in Malaysia and 528 529 Indonesia, which are still far behind compared to Singapore.
+In fact, The Heritage Foundation (2021) puts Singapore in the first position as the country with the highest level of economic 530 freedom in the world in 2021.
+During 2014-2021, Figure 7 also reports that the average 531 economic freedom in Indonesia is 63.4 points.
+Following Singapore, the average index of 532 economic freedom in Malaysia is quite high (72.9 points).
+Another detail explains that with 533 534 the label of economic freedom as the most dominant at the Asian level, Singapore affirms 535 that there are guarantees that are conducive to financial, investment, trade, monetary, labour, 536 business, fiscal, health, public spending, tax burden, government integrity, judicial effectiveness, and property rights.
 The freer the economy, the richer the population will be.
+537

-Figure 7 - Economic freedom index in Indonesia, Malaysia, and Singapore (2014-
+538 Figure 7 - Economic freedom index in Indonesia, Malaysia, and Singapore (2014-2021)

-The causality between military spending and economic freedom in China was examined by Atesoglu (2013).
-Empirical experience shows that China has become the dominant regional power at the Asian level, although the Chinese government's military spending is largely determined by the military spending of Russia and India.
-Even so, China's military spending appears to be influenced by the US and Japan.
-In a meta-analysis introduced by Awaworyi Churchill & Yew (2018), we find evidence that the effect of slowing growth in military spending explains the heterogeneity of economic freedom in developed countries compared to less developed countries.
-Moreover, in 55 developing countries, the existence of defense spending cannot generalize social structures, including freedom in the economy (Chowdhury, 1991).
-The abolition of defense spending by the government, of course, provides social and economic benefits for the public.
+Causality between military spending and economic freedom in China was examined 542 543 by Atesoglu (2013).
+Empirical experience shows that China has become the dominant regional power at the Asian level, although the Chinese government's military spending is 544 545 largely determined by the military spending of Russia and India.
+Even so, China's military 546 spending appears to be influenced by the US and Japan.
+In a meta-analysis introduced by 547 Awaworyi Churchill & Yew (2018), we find evidence that the effect of slowing growth in military spending explains the heterogeneity of economic freedom in developed countries 548 compared to less developed countries.
+Moreover, in 55 developing countries, the existence of 549 550 defense spending cannot generalize social structures, including freedom in the economy (Chowdhury, 1991).
+The abolition of defense spending by the government, of course, 551 552 provides social and economic benefits for the public.
 Increased spending on military needs is seen as ineffective because it causes perpetual industrial fear (Sajid, 2021).
-In 70 developing countries, in the period 1990-2013, to be exact, Aziz & Asadullah (2016) reviewed the causality between military spending to economic freedom.
-Externally, military spending harms the country's economy, while an increase in military spending creates new internal impacts, such as exposure to domestic conflicts that will affect economic freedom.
+In 70 developing 553 countries, in the period 1990-2013, to be exact, Aziz & Asadullah (2016) reviewed the 554 555 causality between military spending to economic freedom.
+Externally, military spending has a negative impact on the country's economy, while an increase in military spending actually 556 557 creates new internal impacts, such as exposure to domestic conflicts that will affect economic freedom.
+558

-Military budget policies are not only meant to strengthen defense equipment but also bring a multiplier effect on GDP (Kennedy, 2017).
-Given that the EU is surrounded by threats or conflicts, increasing security is essential.
-Dudzevičiūtė et al. (2016) studying regulations on defense spending must ensure external or internal security.
-For groups of countries whose economy is hindered, defense spending is not given much attention.
-However, countries in the EU with bright economic prospects always leave (set aside) prioritizing defense budgets to carry out their economic development.
+559 Military budget policies are not only meant to strengthen defense equipment, but also 560 bring a multiplier effect on GDP (Kennedy, 2017).
+Given that the EU is surrounded by 561 threats or conflicts, increasing security is essential.
+Dudzevičiūtė et al. (2016) studying 562 regulations on defense spending must ensure external or internal security.
+For groups of 563 countries whose economy is hindered, defense spending is not given much attention.

+- However, countries in the EU with bright economic prospects always leave (set aside) - 565 prioritizing defense budgets to carry out their economic development. - 566 (1,5, 10 pt)